Easy Sourdough Tortillas

 Instructions

-3. Rest the dough: Place the dough in a lightly greased bowl, cover it with a damp towel or plastic wrap, and let it rest at room temperature for 12–24 hours.
-This fermentation period enhances the flavor and improves the dough’s flexibility.
+3. Let it rest.
+Pop the dough in a lightly greased bowl, cover it with a damp towel or plastic wrap and leave it on the counter overnight, anywhere from 12-24 hours.
+This is where the magic happens, don’t rush it.

 FAQ

 Yes!
-A bubbly, recently fed starter will give your tortillas a slightly softer texture and milder tang.
+A bubbly, recently fed starter will give you a slightly softer tortilla with a milder tang.
+Either works great though.

 Keep them wrapped in a clean towel or in an airtight container at room temperature for up to 2 days, or refrigerate for up to a week.
 Reheat before serving to bring back that soft, fresh texture.

-es, they freeze beautifully.
-Let them cool completely, then stack with parchment between each one and freeze in a sealed bag.
-Reheat in a dry skillet or wrap in a damp towel and microwave.
+Yes, they freeze really well!
+Let them cool completely, stack them with a small piece of parchment between each one and pop them in a freezer bag.
+Reheat in a dry skillet for the best texture, or wrap in a damp towel and microwave for about 15 seconds.

 Recipe Variations

-• Make them whole wheat: Swap up to half the all-purpose flour with whole wheat flour for a heartier texture and richer flavor.
-You may need to add a bit more water since whole wheat flour absorbs more moisture.
+• Whole wheat.
+Swap up to half the all-purpose flour for whole wheat.
+They’ll be a little heartier and more rustic.
+You may need to add a splash more water since whole wheat absorbs more.
+We like these ones for breakfast wraps.

 Join the List